agastyak1/OpenLKAS/README.md

 2. Validate lane detection accuracy
 3. Switch to live mode for real-time testing
 4. Verify audio alerts trigger correctly
-5. Please be safe while testing - do NOT rely on OpenLKAS as a complete safety system.
+5. Please act accordingly while testing - do NOT rely on OpenLKAS as a complete safety system.
 Only test on empty roads and be cautious while driving.

 ## Technical Details